 Judge to decide punishment for ex-deputy convicted of murder

-ST. CHARLES, Mo.
-(AP) _ A judge will have to decide whether a former eastern Missouri sheriff’s deputy and state correctional officer gets life in prison or the death penalty for a double homicide.
+ST. CHARLES, Mo – A judge will have to decide whether a former eastern Missouri sheriff’s deputy and state correctional officer gets life in prison or the death penalty for a double homicide.

 A jury last week found Marvin Rice guilty of first-degree in the shooting death of his ex-girlfriend, 32-year-old Annette Durham, and second-degree murder in the shooting death of 39-year-old Steven Strotkamp.

-But the St. Louis Post-Dispatch reports that the jury on Saturday couldn’t decide a punishment, voting 11-1 in favor of the death penalty when a unanimous vote was needed.
+But the St. Louis Post-Dispatch reports that the jury on Saturday couldn’t decide a punishment.
 The penalty will now be decided by Judge Kelly Parker.
 A punishment hearing is Oct.
 6.

 Rice was a former Dent County deputy.
 He was convicted of killing Durham and her boyfriend in 2011 during a child custody dispute.